 The Sagan-Hill Classroom is our largest studio, and houses our Ceramics programs.
 With roughly 1500 square feet to work with, there is enough room for clay, tools, storage, potter's wheels, glazes, five kilns...and students!

 The Perlow Multimedia Studios are a set of rooms designed for painting, drawing, screenprinting, printmaking, and other mixed-media art-making.
 There are four different rooms as part of the Perlow studios and each accommodates different sets of art-making.

 The Thurow Digital Art Lab features a line of Apple computers, printers, and scanners.
 The technology allows students to explore digital art areas such as photography, video, sound, and animation.

 The Art Center's photo darkroom is one the few remaining of its kind.
-In this room artists and students learn about film processing, developing, and printing.
+In the darkroom, artists and students learn about film processing, developing, and printing.